 Criminals are in it for themselves.
 All runners are technically criminals, at least if you ask the corps, but these runners embrace it.
 They make self-interest an art form and don't care who gets hurt so long as they get ahead.
 Many Criminals engage in more traditional forms of crime as well, stealing data and money with equal gusto.
 Criminals are good at covering their tracks and employing a variety of dirty tricks to attack from an unexpected angle.
 Criminal cards are blue.

-- Combat Pragmatist: A running theme among Criminal cards are their unorthodox means of hacking, several of which involve real-world trickery and sabotage.
+- Combat Pragmatist: A running theme among Criminal cards is their unorthodox means of hacking, several of which involve real-world trickery and sabotage.
 Blackmail, bribery, and assassination all seem to be fair game.

-- Cutting the Knot: Some Criminals prefer to just physically break in or use compromised employees to let them in rather than get through layers and layers of net security.
+- Cutting the Knot: Some Criminals prefer to just physically break in or use compromised employees to let them in rather than get through layers and layers of network security.

 - It's All About Me:

 - Only in It for the Money: All runners profit from their enterprises, Criminals are just open about their selfish intentions.